raghuvir1/spam_classifier/README.md

     - collapses different variations of a word to a common representation
     - helps reduce the vocabulary size and improve information retrieval

-## Plotting & Exploratory Data Analysis
+### Plotting & Exploratory Data Analysis
 - distributions of 'length', 'num_words', and 'num_sent' against spam and non-spam messages
   - visualize difference between predictors and outcome
   - better understanding of key differences between spam and non-spam messages:
-    - On avergage SPAM emails are 67 characters longer, contain ~10 more words, and have 1 more sentance than non-SPAM text.
+    - On avergage SPAM texts are 67 characters longer, contain ~10 more words, and have 1 more sentance than non-SPAM text.
   - wordclouds
     - visual representations of spam and non-spam text data where the size of each word corresponds to its frequency or importance in the text
     - SPAM wordcloud: